aloktiwari123/Footer/README.md

-# Footer for the website
+# Footer for the all websites